samliumay/File_Analyzer/README.md

 ## Future skills of the program
 - Will able to detect all the Pll's at the future.
+- Will have an interface based on newly UX/UI design strategies.
-- Will have an interface.
+- Will be an exe versions of platform of the version with interface.
-- Will be an exe version of platform with and without an interface.
+- Will be an exe versions of platform of the version without interface.
+(Will be used by cmd)

 ## How to use?
 ### Way 1